michelle2014/react-native-app/README.md

 ### Writing your code

-Please look at the layout png image included in the assets folder of this repo.
-Think how to structure the React-Native components structure and how to set the navigation, the screens and style them to look as the same as the screenshots.
+Please direct your attention to the layout of the png images included in the assets folder of our repository.
+It is imperative that you carefully consider how to structure the React-Native components in order to ensure that the screens are properly navigable and visually aligned with the provided screenshots.

-You are encouraged to use and suggest any library of your choice to implement the styles and the CSS for this challenge.
+To achieve this, I encourage you to leverage your creativity and suggest any library of your choosing to implement the necessary styles and CSS for this challenge.
+Our goal is to deliver a high-quality user experience, and we are confident in your ability to achieve this objective through your technical expertise and resourcefulness.

 The app will have 3 pages as per image below.